augustocorvalan/sliceUp/README.md

-# Redux Shell
+# SliceUp

+An exploration of HTML5 video media fragments, SliceUp is an application that allows a user to create clips from a video.

-Built on top of the skeleton of [Essential React](https://github.com/pheuter/essential-react)
+Built on top of the skeleton of my [Redux Shell](https://github.com/pheuter/essential-react), utilizes:

-To start developing you will need Node (v4.4.4) and npm installed.
-Navigate to top level folder and do an `npm install`.
-Runs off of webpack + babel (for ES6).
-Pertinent commands:
++ React/Redux
++ postCSS
++ webpack + babel

+To run, make sure you run `npm install` first, then:

 + `npm run server` - Runs the dev server
 + `npm run build` - Creates a production build

-The app is built on React, uses Redux as a framework, postCSS for styling.
-Tries to adhere to [Dan Abramov's smart and dumb component philosophy](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)